Rohan749/Apps.Community.Welcome.v2/community-apps-welcome/README.md

-# community apps welcome
+# Apps.Community.Welcome.v2
-an app that will help new contributors to get familiar with rocket chat environment.
+This app will help new contributors to get familiar with rocket chat environment.
+Also, it can be used to refer frequently visited links fast.

 ## Getting Started
 Now that you have generated a blank default Rocket.Chat App, what are you supposed to do next?